 The Ring of Kerry in Ireland is probably one of the most famous scenic drives there is, so I was excited to finally get the chance to experience it for myself.
 The area is just beautiful and there really is a lot to see.
 We had a lot of trouble planning our day there though because we couldn’t really find detailed information.
 Since we only spent a day there, I am not an expert, but wanted to share what I learned.
 I really enjoyed it, and I definitely want to come back.

-The first thing you learn when researching the Ring of Kerry is that you are supposed to drive counter clockwise around the route.
+The first thing you learn when you are reading any Ring of Kerry guide is that you are supposed to drive counter clockwise around the route.
 We went at the very tail end of the season (1st weekend in October) so there wasn’t much traffic, but I have heard this is not the case in the summer, so be prepared.

 Gap of Dunloe